 These days, not only retired foreigners want to live in Mexico, but younger generations also want to relocate here.
 Younger generations come without a pension however, and usually seek employment in Mexico.
 Therefore, they will need a Mexican work visa (permit).

-In order to legally work in Mexico, you will require a work permit which can be obtained either through a job offer from a Mexican company, or open a business in Mexico and have your own company hire you as an employee.
-Work Visa in Mexico are processed through Instituto Nacional de Migración (INM.)
+In order to legally work, you can obtain a Mexican work visa in two ways: through a job offer from a Mexican employer, or by opening a business in Mexico and then have your own company hire you as an employee.
+Work permits in Mexico are processed through the Instituto Nacional de Migración (INM.)

-Upon returning to Mexico do not enter as a tourist, be sure the INM agent sees your sticker and updates your FFM accordingly, they will allow you 30 days to report to the INM.
+Upon returning to Mexico, do not enter as a tourist.
+Ensure the INM agent sees your sticker and updates your Forma Migratoria Multiple (FFM) accordingly.
+They will then allow you 30 days to report to the INM.

-Reminder: If you need to leave Mexico during any process you must apply for a permission letter to exit and re-enter, otherwise your procedure will be void.
+Reminder: if you need to leave Mexico during any process, you must apply for a permission letter to exit and re-enter.
+Otherwise your procedure will be void.

 For a quote or more information about working in Mexico, email Adriana Vela at email@example.com or call 984 169 5375.